kzampog/cilantro/README.md

 #### Clustering:
 - General dimension k-means clustering that supports all distance metrics supported by [nanoflann](https://github.com/jlblancoc/nanoflann)
-- Spectral clustering (using bundled [Spectra](https://github.com/yixuan/spectra) for eigendecompositions)
+- Spectral clustering based on various graph Laplacian types (using bundled [Spectra](https://github.com/yixuan/spectra))
-- A simple flat kernel mean shift implementation
+- Flat kernel mean-shift clustering
 - Connected component based point cloud segmentation, with pairwise similarities capturing any combination of spatial proximity, normal smoothness, and color similarity

 #### Model estimation and point set registration:
-- A generic RANSAC estimator and instantiations thereof for robust plane estimation and rigid 6DOF point cloud registration
+- A RANSAC estimator template and instantiations thereof for robust plane estimation and rigid 6DOF point cloud registration
 - A 3D Iterative Closest Point implementation for point-to-point and point-to-plane metrics that supports multiple correspondence types (based on any combination of point location, normal, and color)

 #### Visualization: